brainhack-school2020/BHS_Project_dMRI/README.md

 Thus, I began this project to preprocess  dMRI data, reconstruct diffusion MR images and do some analysis by using machine learning.
 The goals are as following:

-* Get preprocessed diffusion MR images from raw data;
+* **Data Preprocesssing** Get preprocessed diffusion MR images from raw MRI data;
-* Reconstruct diffusion tensor images from the preprocessed data;
+* **Image Reconstruction** Reconstruct diffusion tensor images from the preprocessed data;
-* By using machine learning, try to classify two hemispherical brains from preprocessed diffusion images.
+* **Machine Learning Classsification** By using machine learning, randomly choose left or right hemispheres on each slice of MRI images preprocessed above and find method to give results that which part it is belonging to (right or left?).

 ### Tools